-On August 2, 2013, following her promotion to Executive Vice President, we entered into an amended and restated employment agreement with Leslie D. Hale, our Chief Financial Officer, Treasurer and Executive Vice President.
-The amended and restated employment agreement has an initial four year term that expires on August 2, 2017, with an automatic one-year renewal term unless either we or Ms. Hale give 60 days' prior notice that the term will not be extended.
-Our amended and restated employment agreement with Ms. Hale provides for a base salary of \$432,600 (which may be increased by the Compensation Committee), a target bonus of 100% of base salary (with the actual bonus to be determined by the Compensation Committee), and eligibility for grants of equity.
-Ms. Hale is also eligible to participate in all Company benefit plans on the same basis as is available to other senior executives of the Company.
+On August 22, 2016, following her promotion to Chief Operating Officer, we entered into an amended and restated employment agreement with Leslie D. Hale, our Chief Operating Officer, Chief Financial Officer and Executive Vice President and formerly our Chief Financial Officer, Treasurer and Executive Vice President.
+The amended and restated employment agreement entered into with Ms. Hale supersedes the employment agreement previously entered into between the parties effective August 2, 2013.
+The amended and restated employment agreement has a three year term expiring August 22, 2019, with an automatic extension term of one additional year unless either we or Ms. Hale give 60 days' prior notice that the term will not be extended.

+Our amended and restated employment agreement with Ms. Hale provides for a base salary of \$575,000 (which may be increased by the Compensation Committee), a target bonus of 125% of base salary (with the actual bonus to be determined by the Compensation Committee), and eligibility for grants of equity.
+In connection with her promotion, Ms. Hale received a retention award of \$2,155,000 that vests and is paid in three installments, subject to Ms. Hale's continued employment on the applicable vesting date, with certain exceptions described below under "-Potential Payments upon Termination or Change in Control."
+The retention award is payable 75% in Company stock and 25% in cash.

-Pursuant to the amended and restated employment agreement, Ms. Hale is entitled to certain additional payments and benefits in the event her employment is terminated under certain circumstances.
-For a description of these payments and benefits, see "-Potential Payments upon Termination or Change in Control."
+Ms. Hale continues to be eligible for the same benefits and is generally subject to the same material terms and conditions set forth in her prior employment agreement, except as described below under "-Potential Payments upon Termination or Change in Control."